newle/newle.github.io/14e English Interview.md

-1. Hi XXX, could you plz introduce yourself
+1. Hi XXX, could you plz introduce yourself, focus on the latest few years experiences.

 2. What was the most challenging task in your past jobs?

-3. Can you describe why you use NextJS in your projects?
-What are the benefits NextJS can provide in those projects?

-把NextJS作为一个template来使用，利用NEXTJS 作为一个all in one solution 的优势，解决项目搭建的问题和技术选型的问题。

-同时nextjs也提供SSR，作为一个optional的优势。

-4. Why did you choose Redux as a state management lib in your project?
-Which kinds of states should store in Redux?

-所有数据都放在redux.
+3. How to implement A/B test?
+What is the actual scenario?

+4.

 5. What kind of help did your mentor or partner offer that you consider most helpful?